spieswl/spieswl.github.io/_posts/2020/2020-08-14-seven-years-of-factorio-friday-facts.md

 title:              "Seven Years of Factorio Friday Facts"

 description:        "This entry focuses on Wube Software's long-running Factorio Friday Facts; a seven-year labor of love documenting the creation of the titular video game."
-keywords:           factorio, retrospective
+keywords:           retrospectives, factorio
-tags:               [Factorio, Retrospectives]
+tags:               [Retrospectives, Factorio]

 specifics:
+    noteworthy:     true
     images:         "2020/factorio-friday-facts"

 published:          true
 ---

-Few things are more enjoyable to me than reading about the experiences of a professional.
+Few things are more enjoyable to me than reading about the experiences of a professional working on a project they care deeply about.
 There is just something special about getting a peek behind the veil of any serious endeavor, especially when the author's passion for the craft and for sharing that passion with others shines through.
-The field of science has many instances of this: the outreach work of figures like Carl Sagan and legendary talks like [Randy Pausch's last lecture](https://youtu.be/ji5_MqicxSo) are but a few examples of that elusive connection between science and engineering, and humanity.
-It is rare to find people that can take a technical subject, distill it into an easily digestible form, and then make the reader feel good in consuming that content.
-It is truly special to do all that and, at the same time, create a bond with fellow people.
+The field of science has many instances of this: the outreach work of figures like Carl Sagan and legendary talks like [Randy Pausch's last lecture](https://youtu.be/ji5_MqicxSo) are but a few examples of that wondeful connection between science and engineering, and humanity.
+It is rare to find people that can take a complex technical subject, distill it into an easily digestible form, and then make the reader feel smarter for consuming that content.
+It is truly special to do all that and then, at the same time, share all their life experiences.

 **Factorio Friday Facts** (FFF) is a blog series started in 2013 by a duo of Czech software engineers.
 They initially intended to document their experiences while developing the computer game ***[Factorio](https://factorio.com/)*** as a way to keep in touch with their supporting community.
 While it started as the modest musings of two young professionals, over time their team [grew](https://factorio.com/game/about) and their game [became popular](https://steamdb.info/stats/gameratings/) (*ranked #2 in the world among **ALL** Steam games in user feedback, with over 2 million copies sold*).
-The simple end-of-week tradition where they talk about what's happening in their office turned into one of the best technical blogs around.
-The subjects of this series range from designing systems around user experience, graphics and GUI development, AI, network troubleshooting, memory access optimizations, a whole host of computer science topics, the process of creating art and sounds, the process of growing a team, the process of working through adversity, and the long, risky journey of building something truly new.
+The simple end-of-week tradition where they talk about what was happening in their office turned into one of the best technical blogs around.
+The subjects of this series range from designing systems oriented around the broader user experience, graphics and GUI development, AI, network troubleshooting, memory access optimizations, a whole host of computer science topics, the process of creating art and music, the process of growing a team, the process of working through adversity, and the long, risky journey of building something truly new.

-My wife knows well of my occasional addictions to ***Factorio***; it is one of the purest problem-solving, creation-oriented, whole-brain-tapping passtimes I can think of.
-Naturally, I lose myself in a world where I can freely create, refactor, optimize, explore, and experiment...and I am far from the only person who has done so.
+My wife knows well of my occasional addictions to **_Factorio_**; it is one of the purest problem-solving, creation-oriented, whole-brain-tapping passtimes I can think of.
+Naturally, I lose myself in this world where I can freely create, refactor, optimize, explore, and experiment--and I am far from the only person who has done so.
 The developers behind this game are, in my opinion, some of the best in the business.
 Not only for making such a wonderful thing, but the dedication, effort, and thoughtfulness they display _even when engaging in the most menial of maintenance tasks_ is the stuff of legend.
 They have been wildly successful, maybe in spite of ***Factorio*** not being alluring to all, and in doing so have something remarkable into our world.

 Today is the day they officially released their product to everyone.
 As a way to celebrate their incredible journey, I wanted to share some of my favorite entries from the last seven years of **Factorio Friday Facts**:

 ##### Getting Started
 * **[FFF #1](https://factorio.com/blog/post/fff-1)**